Category Archives: Omaha

 I spent the first seven years of my Christian life at OBC and benefited greatly from the excellent speakers that were brought through.
 Past speakers include Don Carson, John MacArthur and Kris Lundgaard.
 If you’re in the area, be sure to check out the Whitney conference.
 It will be a good one.
 And bring your friends, too!

 Frequently I am asked to recommend churches in Omaha, NE.
 And for some reason these questions typically come from people who are simply not going to church at all.
 So first let me first exhort you on the importance of the local church.

 The local church is God’s plan for the message of the Gospel to go forth into culture and its the place God has chosen for the growth of Christians.
 There is no way around the importance of the local church (read Ephesians 4:11-16).
 A faithful local church protects Christians, equips Christians and grows Christians together as the body of Christ.
 Any search for a local church must begin by understanding the importance of the local church.
 There are no substitutes.

-On to recommended churches in Omaha:
+On to the church I recommend in Omaha:

-First is Omaha Bible Church, a place my wife and I served for over 7 years.
+Omaha Bible Church, a place my wife and I served for over seven years.
 They are a church centered around the expositional preaching of the Bible with an emphasis on the New Testament and especially the Pauline texts.
 The preaching style is very similar to expositor John MacArthur.
 I doubt any preacher in Omaha more clearly defines the biblical gospel than Sr. pastor, Patrick Abendroth.
 They have a well developed children’s ministry and nursery.
 Services are held on Sunday morning and evening and there are a number of activities throughout the week.
 Authors are frequently invited to speak (D.A.
 Carson, James White, John MacArthur, etc).
 Affiliations: The Master’s Seminary and John MacArthur.
 If you like the style and content of MacArthur you will like Omaha Bible Church.